 - For more information regarding the employment of international students, visit our Student Employment International Students page.

 Resignation from a position

-- Students resigning from a position are expected to give reasonable notice (two week) when feasible.
+- Students resigning from a position are expected to give reasonable notice (two weeks) when possible.
 If a student does not provide reasonable notice, they may not be eligible for rehire into that position.

-- Any student who resigns from a position must reapply for a position in order to be rehired.
+- Any student who resigns from a position must reapply for that position to be rehired.
 Reapplication does not imply or guarantee that the student will be selected for the position.

 Termination from a position

 - Students may be terminated from a position without notice in accordance with Maine law.

 - Students who are terminated from a position for cause may not be eligible for rehire within that same department.